 SERVERPORT: MyQ Server's port.
 The default value is 8080 for MyQ versions lower than 8.0.
 For MyQ version 8.0 and higher, the default value is 8090.

-SERVERSSL: Use 0 to disable the certificate validation and 1 to enable the certificate validation (the default value is 1).
+ALLOWUNSECURECOMMUNICATION: Use 1 to disable the certificate validation on the client and 0 to enable the certificate validation (the default value is 1).

 CSVSERVERTABLEINFO: The path to the CSV file that contains information about the server to be used.